Okay, solopreneurs and small business owners – we know you’re busy. Like, busy-busy.

 5. Other peoples’ stuff.
 That old saying about not reinventing the wheel?
 It’s basically social media’s unofficial motto.
 If someone you follow posts an amazing article or provides unique value to you – through insights, analysis, or just plain amazing products – share that goodness with your fans!

 What newsletters do you always read?
 What blogs do you subscribe to?
 What events or products are your peers producing?
 What website offers great content for your community or industry?
+These are hot topics to talk about!

 6. You couldn’t stop laughing because… Everyone needs a good laugh pretty much every single day.
 Laughter is kind of amazing, because it’s one of those universal things that takes you out of your head and plants you firmly in the present.
 It lends perspective, it breaks up the day, and when it’s “contagious,” laughter really is the best medicine.